solidity-labs-io/forge-proposal-simulator/docs/testing/integration-tests.md

 The first step is to create a `PostProposalCheck.sol` contract, which serves as a base for your integration test contracts.
-This contract is responsable for deploying proposal contracts, executing them, and updating the address objects.
+This contract is responsable for deploying proposal contracts, executing them, and updating the addresses object.
 We'll illustrate this with the Multisig example from our [Multisig Proposal Guide](../guides/multisig-proposal.md).

 ```solidity
 pragma solidity ^0.8.0;